kennygrant/sanitize/README.md

 sanitize.HTML(s string) string
 ```

-Strip html tags with a very simple parser, replace common entities, and escape < and > in the result.
+HTML strips html tags with a very simple parser, replace common entities, and escape < and > in the result.
 The result is intended to be used as plain text.

 ```go
 sanitize.HTMLAllowing(s string, args...[]string) (string, error)
 ```

-Parse html and allow certain tags and attributes from the lists optionally specified by args - args[0] is a list of allowed tags, args[1] is a list of allowed attributes.
+HTMLAllowing parses html and allow certain tags and attributes from the lists optionally specified by args - args[0] is a list of allowed tags, args[1] is a list of allowed attributes.
 If either is missing default sets are used.

 ```go
 sanitize.Name(s string) string